RustForWeb/shield/README.md

 ## Rust For Web

-The Auth project is part of the [Rust For Web](https://github.com/RustForWeb).
+The Shield project is part of the [Rust For Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust For Web](https://github.com/RustForWeb) creates and ports web libraries for Rust.
 All projects are free and open source.